 In our experiments, even though the concept changes occur at varying dates and with varying speed, the anticipation mechanism is able to predict relevant foreseeable target concepts that, in turn, are quickly recognized as the best for labeling the incoming examples.
-This brings significant gains in the online performance starting already after the 3rd (resp.
-4th) change of concept for the high (resp. medium) severity context, and the gain increases thereafter with each new concept change.
+This brings significant gains in the online performance starting already after the 4th change of concept, and the gain increases thereafter with each new concept change.

-Table 1 shows that the gain in the number or labeling errors attains more than $318/784 \approx 40\%$ for concept changes of medium severity, and approximately 42% in the case of high severity.
+Table 1 shows that the gain in the number or labeling errors attains more than 296/803 = 36% for concept changes of medium severity, and approximately 38% in the case of high severity.
 These gains are impressive in face of a difficult learning task.
 It is unlikely that they could be obtained without a second order learning mechanism working over the adaptive one.